-The IEP is the heart and soul of special education.
+IEP is both a process and a document.
+The IEP document is the heart and soul of special education.
 Think of it as the heliocentric model of our solar system.
-Just as the planets orbit the sun, placement, programs, and services revolve around your child's IEP.
-Therefore, it is extremely important that you play an active, meaningful and significant role in structuring a specially designed IEP that actually meets your child’s unique needs.
+Just as the planets orbit the sun, so do placement, services, modifications, and accommodations revolve around your child's IEP.
+Therefore, it is extremely important that you play an active role in structuring a specially designed IEP that actually meets your child’s unique needs.

 Unfortunately, developing an IEP is no easy task for today's busy parents.
 Laws and regulations are difficult to understand, acronyms and technical jargon can quickly get confusing, not to mention the fact that the IEP team composition can make you feel outnumbered and apprehensive about suggesting modifications to your child's IEP.
 It’s like to trying to solve a puzzle without a guide.
 But... guess what?
 Problem solved!

-The IEP Guy will be your guide to solving the special education puzzle, put his expertise to work for you, and vigorously advocate on your behalf to overcome any obstacles or challenges the school might be throwing your way and secure the free and appropriate public education your child's school is legally required to provide.
+The IEP Guy will be your guide to solving the IEP 'puzzle,' put his expertise to work for you, and vigorously advocate on your behalf to overcome any obstacles or challenges the school might be throwing your way and secure the free and appropriate public education your child's school is legally required to provide.

-Serving Central and North County, The IEP Guy is an experienced non-attorney special education rights advocate with expertise in IEP’s dealing with processing disorders, specific learning disabilities, autism spectrum disorder, dyslexia, ADD, ADHD and special education eligibility.
+Serving Central and North County, The IEP Guy is a non-attorney special education rights advocate, with 10 years of experience in the field focused on IEP’s dealing with Attention Deficit Hyperactivity Disorder (ADHD), specific learning disabilities, processing disorders, and special education eligibility.

-This unique professional experience is supplemented with The IEP Guy’s educational background: a bachelor's and master’s degree in legal studies along with completion of the Special Education Advocacy program offered by the University of San Diego School of Law.
-A combination unequaled by any other special education advocate in San Diego and proven successful in creating positive outcomes for parents and students.
-Voice of San Diego recently showcased The IEP Guy in an article related to trends in special education funding.
+This professional experience is supplemented with The IEP Guy’s educational background: a bachelor's and master’s degree in legal studies along with completion of the Special Education Advocacy program offered by the School of Law of the University of San Diego.
+A combination unequaled by our competitors and proven successful in creating positive outcomes for parents and students.
+Voice of San Diego included The IEP Guy in an article about trends in special education funding.

-Don't get caught up in trying to solve the special education puzzle on your own.
-It's stressful, time-consuming and the learning curve alone will require months of your time!
+Don't get caught up in trying to solve the IEP puzzle on your own.
+It's stressful, time-consuming and the learning curve alone will take you months!
 Wouldn't that time be better spent doing the things you like?